-Each year, NEON hires hundreds of temporary field technicians to assist with observational sampling.
+Each year, NEON hires hundreds of temporary field technicians (TFTs) to assist with observational sampling.
 NEON field sites are located in 24 states across the U.S. plus Puerto Rico in some of the nation's most pristine and wild areas.
 These seasonal opportunities are perfect for scientists who want to explore fieldwork and gain experience collecting data for a continental-scale ecology program.

 These positions start in spring (February to June) and end in autumn (August to November).
 Exact dates are based on sampling schedules in each Domain and vary by location.